Iconicity: Sign languages

 Like in vocal languages, developmental trends in ASL shy away from iconicity in favor of arbitrariness.
 These changes "contribute toward symmetry, fluidity, locational displacement and assimilation".
 For example, the sign WE used to contain the sign for each individual being described by the WE.
 So the signer would sign ME + YOU1 + YOU2 + YOU n + ME.
 Now the sign has turned into a smooth symbolic sign where the signer makes two touches on the chest, one on each side, with a sweep of the wrist in between.

 On the whole, some researchers stress that iconicity plays an important role in sign languages, while others downplay its role.
-The reason for this also lies in the fact that it was, for a long time, assumed that it is a major property of natural languages that there is no relation between the surface form of a word and its potential referents (thus, there is no relationship between how the word computer is pronounced and how a computer, for example, looks like, see also arbitrariness).
+The reason for this also lies in the fact that it was, for a long time, assumed that it is a major property of natural languages that there is no relation between the surface form of a word and its potential referents (thus, there is no relationship between how the word computer is pronounced and what a computer, for example, looks like, see also arbitrariness).
 The idea that iconicity should not play a role in natural languages was, for example, stressed by Charles Hockett.
 Thus, many linguists concerned with sign languages tried to downplay the role of iconicity in sign languages.
 It was, however, later acknowledged that iconicity also plays a role in many spoken languages (see, for example Japanese sound symbolism).
-Today it is often recogninzed that sign language exhibit a greater degree of iconicity compared to spoken language due to the visual natural of sign languages.
-However, the structure of sign languages also puts limits to the degree of iconicity: From a truly iconic language one would expect that a concept like SMILING would be expressed by mimiking a smile (i.e., by performing a smiling face).
+Today it is often recognized that sign languages exhibit a greater degree of iconicity compared to spoken languages due to the visual natural of sign languages.
+However, the structure of sign languages also puts limits to the degree of iconicity: From a truly iconic language one would expect that a concept like SMILING would be expressed by mimicking a smile (i.e., by performing a smiling face).
 All known sign languages, however, do not express the concept of SMILING by a smiling face, but by a manual sign.